 Keyhole – Is a real-time hashtag tracker for Instagram and Twitter.
 This hashtag tracking tool shows you the number of posts and that contain your branded hashtag, how many users are using it as well as each post’s reach and impressions.
 Keyhole runs a free trial period, after which you will need to sign up to one of the paid plans.

 Instagram – Begin by typing the hashtag that you want to search for.
 It will autofill and give you a drop down of related hashtags as well as the number of times that hashtag is being used.
-This gives you a good idea of the popularity of a certain hashtag, but also provide you insight into whether or not you will be able to rank for a particular hashtag.
+You will notice that content marketing has a high number of uses, indicating this may be a good hashtag to include in your next post.
+This way of researching gives you a good idea of the popularity of a certain hashtag, but also provides you with insight into whether or not you will be able to rank for a particular hashtag.

 Looking for Content Marketing Tools to try?
 Take a peak

 How many hashtags should you be using in an Instagram post?